dmitriyilchenko/react-native-neura-integration/README.md

 Please note that all functionality provided here is still in beta.
 If you have any questions, comments, or suggestions, we'd love to hear from you.

-## Swift 3
-Because many developers are now coding in Swift 3, we've also converted the sample app.
-Please see the "swift_3" branch and our website for the swift 3 documentation.